 Charges for tests

 I advise Douglass Hanly Moir (DHM) to charge the Medicare rebate for your pathology testing arranged by me where applicable.
 For DHM to do this there needs to be a Medicare item number for the test.
 If there is not, then there will be an out of pocket expense payable by you to DHM.
-All routine pathology tests listed above are covered by Medicare except the ThinPrep Pap test (if a Pap smear is taken) and the NIPT.
-The ThinPrep Pap test and the NIPT will be an out of pocket expenses.
+All routine pathology tests listed above are covered by Medicare except the NIPT will be an out of pocket expenses.

-There will be an out of pocket cost for ultrasound scans done by the San Ultrasound for Women and the Sydney Ultrasound for Women.
+There will be an out of pocket cost for ultrasound scans done by the San Ultrasound for Women and the Sydney Ultrasound for Women, unless you are going to the San through their Swaddle program.
 The gap you pay will vary from one unit to another.
 I will give you a referral to the ultrasound unit that is closest to the hospital you have chosen.
 Both give good quality reporting and so I am happy for you to choose the alternative such unit.
-Part of their invoice can be claimed through Medicare.

 Some patients prefer to go to a radiology imaging centre for their ultrasound scans as the radiology centre will ‘bulk bill’.
 The downside is radiology imaging centres are run by radiologists rather than by obstetricians who have subspecialised in female obstetrics and gynaecological ultrasound scanning.
 Also, it is possible the radiology centre sonography staff have no special training in pregnancy scanning and also the scanning equipment is of inferior quality.
 So while there will be a cost-saving there is more likelihood of missing an abnormality in your baby.